usydnlp-conda/usydnlp-conda/README.md

 ## BERT

-The Joint-BERT model were developed using the (Unofficial) Pytorch implementation of `JointBERT`: [BERT for Joint Intent Classification and Slot Filling](https://arxiv.org/abs/1902.10909) as the base.
+The Joint-BERT model used the (Unofficial) Pytorch implementation of `JointBERT`: [BERT for Joint Intent Classification and Slot Filling](https://arxiv.org/abs/1902.10909) as the base.

 ### The Base Joint-BERT Model Architecture